yobleck/qdm/README.md

 The reason QDM exists is because Ly's large (too large for such a simple program IMO)

-codebase is no longer being actively maintained.
+code base is no longer being actively maintained.

 QDM is a hobby project and security is not my strong suit so feel free to critique that.